telerik/ajax-docs/controls/calendar/client-side-programming/events/oninit.md

-The **OnInit** client-side event handler is called when the calendar is first constructed.
+The **OnInit** client-side event handler of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is called when the calendar is first constructed.

 The event handler receives one argument: